spokelse-net/go-nanoid/README.md

 ## Notes

-Attempted to make non-secure generation of Nano IDs but removed it because I can't figure out a way to generate many random bytes/numbers efficiently with PRNG
+I have attempted to make non-secure generation of Nano IDs but removed it because I can't figure out a way to generate many random bytes/numbers efficiently with PRNG -- it was actually slower than using secure (`math/rand` vs `crypto/rand` -- `rand.Read(...)`).

 ## Benchmarks